connectordb/connectordb.io/pipescript/docs/customtransforms.md

 }

 var mysum = pipescript.Transform{
 	Name:        "mysum",
 	Description: "Returns the running sum of datapoint values",
 	OneToOne:    true,  // For each input, we always return an output!
 	Stateless:   false, // Our result depends on more than just the current datapoint
 	Peek:        false, // We do not look forward into the sequence - we only need to see current data

 	// The OutputSchema is optional, it is the JsonSchema of our output
-	OutputSchema: `{"type": "number"}`
+	OutputSchema: `{"type": "number"}`,

 	// The Generator function: It is given the Scripts of all the arguments, and returns a TransformInitializer
 	Generator: func(name string, args []*pipescript.Script) (*pipescript.TransformInitializer, error) {
 		return &pipescript.TransformInitializer{
 			Args:      args,               // Our transform doesn't use args, but we just pass this through without any changes
-			Transform: mysumTransform{0},	// Initialize our transform with 0
+			Transform: &mysumTransform{0}, // Initialize our transform with 0
 		}, nil
 	},
 }